belgattitude/openstore-schema-core/README.md

 | `openstore:schema:recreate-extra`  | Recreate all triggers, procedures, functions... |
 | `openstore:schema:update`          | Apply schema migration on an existing database. |

-> WARNING: use the option `--dump-sql` to display the DDL instead of applying onto the database,
+> WARNING: use the option `--dump-sql` to display the DDL instead of applying onto the database.
-> for example:
+> This is particularly useful to show migration needed over a production database, for example:

 ```shell
 $ ./bin/openstore-schema-core openstore:schema:update --dump-sql